skillaroo/build-your-web-dev-portfolio/README.md

-# Skillaroo Web Dev Portfolio Workshop
+# Web Developer Portfolio in Astro

-This repo contains code for the portfolio built during Skillaroo's workshop on 10 Aug 2024
+This repo contains a Astro.js portfolio built during Skillaroo's workshop on 10 Aug 2024.

-## Workshop Details
+## Skillaroo Web Dev Portfolio Workshop Details

-In just 4 hours, you'll learn to build a stellar portfolio page using HTML, CSS, JavaScript, Markdown, and Astro.js.
+The workshop was held online on 10 Aug 2024.
+The goal of the worksgop to build a stellar portfolio page using HTML, CSS, JavaScript, Markdown, and Astro.js.
 Perfect for recent grads and tech career starters!

-✨ What you'll get:

-- Introduction to web development basics (HTML, CSS, JavaScript)
-- Hands-on workshop with Astro.js
-- Best practices for creating an impactful portfolio
-- Personal branding in tech
-- How to leverage your portfolio for job searching
-- Q&A session with experienced developers
-- Your very own portfolio website
-- FREE domain name

-## How to Use
+## Customizing the website

 1. Edit `src/assets/site-config.yaml` to set up the site.
 The YAML config looks like this